PuffedUpBirdie/ShuffleBird/README.md

 ## Issues, Feedback and further changes.
 ### On MacOS
 On MacOS, you'll get a error saying that `"ShuffleBird" is damaged and can't be opened.
 You should move it to the Trash.` - This is their misleading way of telling that you're downloading a unsigned application from the internet, so to solve this you'll have to open a terminal in the location where the unziped ShuffleBird is and run `xattr -c ShuffleBird.app`.
 To solve this form my side would be to pay Apple 99$/year and sign it, which I don't want to do for a simple hobby project.

-If you find issues, would like to requests some additional changes or would like to request any other tool that could be used by an artist, try to create a new issue here and let me know.
+If you find other issues, would like to requests some additional changes or would like to request any other tool that could be used by an artist, try to create a new issue here and let me know.